Role of the System Assurance team

 - publishing government’s formal assurance frameworks and guidance

-- providing independent assurance oversight over high risk digital investments
+- providing independent assurance oversight over high-risk digital investments — see our AoG Portfolio, Programme and Project Assurance Framework

-- managing a panel of third party assurance providers giving agencies access to highly qualified providers of assurance services
+- managing a panel of third party assurance providers, giving government organisations access to highly qualified providers of assurance services — read about the GCDO Assurance Services panel

-- managing the government online Self-Assessment Tool which enables agencies to benchmark their enterprise risk maturity and identify improvements
+- managing the government online Self-Assessment Tool which enables government organisations to assess their current level of risk maturity and identify ways they can improve — to read more about this, visit: Enterprise risk maturity

 - providing strategic advice on system-wide risks, capabilities and settings.

-The system of assurance comprises the frameworks, processes, monitoring, capability and culture that, when operating effectively, give stakeholders confidence (assurance) that digital government investments will deliver the right things in the right way to realise the expected benefits.
+The system of assurance is made up of the frameworks, processes, monitoring, capability and culture that, when operating effectively, give stakeholders confidence (assurance) that digital government investments will deliver the right things in the right way to realise the expected benefits.

 The system of assurance includes:

-- central agency and functional leaders, including the GCDO
+- central agencies and functional leaders, including the Government Chief Digital Officer (GCDO)

 - third party assurance providers.

-‘A valued system of assurance that delivers high levels of trust and confidence in digital public services for all New Zealanders.’
+‘A valued system of assurance that delivers high levels of trust and confidence in digital public services in New Zealand.’

-improved decision-making as a result of high quality assurance information provided at the right time
+- Improved governance and decision-making as a result of high-quality assurance information provided at the right time

-improved delivery confidence that digital investments are well managed and will deliver the expected outcomes and benefits
+- Improved confidence that digital investments and ICT risks are well managed and will deliver the expected outcomes and benefits

-improved resilience and management of risk as a result of greater visibility of digital system-wide risks.
+- Improved business resilience and management of risk as a result of greater visibility of system-wide risks

-Ministers — we help Ministers to have confidence that digital investments and ICT risks are being managed effectively and will deliver expected benefits
+Ministers — we provide Ministers with confidence that digital investments and ICT risks are being managed effectively and will deliver the expected benefits.

-Agencies — we help agencies to lift their assurance capability so that they have high quality assurance information to make informed decisions about their digital investments and risks
+Government organisations — we help government organisations to lift their risk management and assurance capability so that they have high-quality assurance information to make informed decisions about their digital investments and ICT risks.

-Central agencies and functional leaders — we provide independent oversight and challenge on the quality of assurance for digital investment to support central agency investment monitoring
+Central agencies and functional leaders — we provide independent oversight over the quality of assurance for digital investments to support central agency investment monitoring.

-Assurance providers — we help third party assurance providers to deliver high quality independent assurance services to agencies
+Assurance providers — we help third-party assurance providers deliver high-quality independent assurance services to government organisations.